TSL-RamKrishna/snpminer_webtool/docs/source/index.rst

 How can I get it
 ^^^^^^^^^^^^^^^^

-At the moment, updated snpFC tool can be obtained from github repo `link <https://github.com/TSL-RamKrishna/snpminer_webtool>`_ .
+At the moment, latest snpFC tool can be obtained from github repo `link <https://github.com/TSL-RamKrishna/snpminer_webtool>`_ .
 Just clone the repository or download as a compressed file.

 I have a target to upload snpFC to python repository enabling to install using pip command.